Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Introduction

-A few prior works have assumed that infections occur independently and with non-identical prior probabilities \cite{hwang1975generalized, li2014group, kealy2014capacity}.
-However, our paper pertains to the fully non-i.i.d. case in which infections can be correlated with potentially different priors, depending on the network structure.
-The idea of \textit{community-aware} group testing was first explored in \cite{nikolopoulos2020community}.
-This work assumes that the population is partitioned into disjoint ``families,'' and that the disease spreads in the following two stages: 1) each family is infected i.i.d. with some fixed probability; 2) each member of an infected family is infected independently.
-Our work considers a different disease spread model which operates upon general graphs and is inspired by how diseases often spread in reality (via interactions).
+The idea of community-aware group testing was first explored in \cite{nikolopoulos2020community}, which assumed the population is partitioned into disjoint ``families'' and that the disease spreads in two stages with independent infections at each stage.
+Our work considers an infection mechanism which similarly operates in two stages but is designed to model the interaction-based transmissions by which diseases often spread in reality.
 Finally, we would like to acknowledge a number of independent and concurrent works related to community-aware group testing \cite{nikolopoulos2020group, bertolotti2020network, arasli2020group, goenka2020contact, lin2020positively}.